-A dedicated server refers to a physical machine which is solely or completely dedicated to a client to cater to its requirements.
-A VPS (Virtual Private Server) imitates a dedicated server and provides a complete root access to the user.
+A dedicated server refers to a physical machine, solely or completely dedicated to a client to cater to its requirements.
+On the other hand, a VPS (Virtual Private Server) imitates a dedicated server and provides complete root access to the user.
 A dedicated server is sliced into multiple virtual private servers using virtualization technology.
-A virtual server is capable of running its own copy of operating system.
-It makes the best use of resources and enables a business to maximize its investment in the hardware.
+A virtual server is capable of running its copy of the operating system.
+It makes the best use of resources and enables a business to maximize its investment in hardware.

-Following steps needs to be followed to make a VPS out of a dedicated server:
+The following steps need to be followed to build your own VPS server out of a dedicated server:

 Check if your physical server is capable of meeting the hardware requirements of the hypervisor.
 A hypervisor is an operating system, which manages virtual servers and requires explicit hardware to install.